braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 ### Step 2: Instruct Braze to use your In-App Message View Factory

-Once your `IInAppMessageAnimationFactory` is created, call `AppboyInAppMessageManager.setCustomInAppMessageAnimationFactory()` to instruct `AppboyInAppMessageManager` to use your custom `IInAppMessageAnimationFactory` instead of the default animation factory.
+Once your `IInAppMessageAnimationFactory` is created, call `AppboyInAppMessageManager.getInstance().setCustomInAppMessageAnimationFactory()` to instruct `AppboyInAppMessageManager` to use your custom `IInAppMessageAnimationFactory` instead of the default animation factory.

 We recommend setting your `IInAppMessageAnimationFactory` in your [`Application.onCreate()`][82] before any other calls to Braze.
 This will ensure that the custom animation factory is set before any in-app message is displayed.